Faye G., Jo, and James Stone Gallery

 By exhibiting dynamic art that encourages learning and appreciation for the visual world

 Rotating exhibitions meant to inspire, question, and appreciate art.
-A space where world-renowned guest artists exhibit their work.
-A gallery that our BU School of Visual Arts students will always hold dearly in their hearts, as their thesis work is showcased here.
+A space where world-renowned artists exhibit their work.
+Where BU School of Visual Arts students have the opportunity to showcase their thesis work.
+Painting.
+Sculpture.
+Photography.
+Comics.
+Prints.
+Fiber Arts.
 That’s BU’s Faye G., Jo, and James Stone Gallery.

 A gallery for all.

 BU Art Galleries is committed to a culturally inclusive and interdisciplinary interpretation of art and culture.
 Stone Gallery’s exhibitions have explored race, identity, and inequity of wealth and power around the world, where featured artists celebrate their heritage in their works.
-Other exhibitions have focused on women’s rights and another posed the question, “why does one return to something, someone, or somewhere?” drawing inspiration from the Chinese character hui, which means to return.
+Other exhibitions have focused on landscape, perception, women’s rights, and one posed the question, “why does one return to something, someone, or somewhere?” drawing inspiration from the Chinese character hui, which means to return.

 The actual space of Stone Gallery is inviting.
 Located on the first floor of the CFA building (at 855 Commonwealth Avenue), passersby walking along Commonwealth Avenue can look into the gallery, seeing dramatic arched windows that contain special protective tint.
 Stone Gallery welcomes all, regardless of a patron’s experience in the arts.
 We hope you’ll stop by while in the neighborhood!